hisurfadvisory/MACROSS/core/README.md

 FOR YOUR PYTHON SCRIPTS:<br>
 You'll need the argv and path functions from the sys library.
 MACROSS always passes at least 6 args to any python script it executes (7 if you include the script name).
 The mcdefs library converts many of the MACROSS powershell functions into python, so I won't describe them here.
 You can read the notes in \core\py_classes\mcdefs.py.
 The below example explains how to use them.<br>

+	# The MINMAY.py demo script goes through this in detail, launch her from the MACROSS menu!
  	from sys import argv,path
 	L = len(argv)
 	if L >= 7:                  	  ## make sure MACROSS sent all its default values mpath = argv[6]
 		path.insert(0,mpath)  	  ## modify the sys path to include the local py_classes folder import mcdefs		  ## this is the custom MACROSS library

 		## The other args always passed in by MACROSS can be used or ignored as you like.
 In order, they are: